 When a data breach occurs, directors and C-level executives must be ready with a business continuity and data breach incident response plan to help minimize their company's liability, exposure, and business performance.

-Some of the questions directors and C-level executives should ask themselves - and be prepared to answer before and after a data breach - include:
+Some questions directors and C-level executives should ask themselves - and be prepared to answer before and after a data breach include:

-- 1) What are the company's most critical intellectual property assets and consumer/customer-based informational assets, and how are they currently being protected? - 2) Where are these assets stored or located?
-Internally, at a third-party data center (in the U.S. or overseas), or in a cloud-based environment? - 3) What are the company's practices with respect to diligencing the cyber security practices of third-party vendors and suppliers that may have access to the company's servers? - 4) Has the company formally adopted a cyber security standard or practice, such as the National Institute of Standards and Technology (NIST) Cyber Framework, or the International Organization for Standardization's information security management standard, ISO 27001, and what mechanism does the company have to document discussions concerning compliance with those standards? - 5) What can go wrong during, and what could be the gross financial impact of, a "significant" data breach?
+- 1. What are the company's most critical intellectual property assets and consumer/customer based informational assets, and how are they currently being protected? - Where are these assets stored or located?
+Internally, at a third-party data center (in the U.S. or overseas), or in a cloud-based environment?

-- 6) Does the company have a "battle-tested" incident response plan that includes a communication strategy with customers, investors, and law enforcement? - 7) How and will the company's current insurance policies respond to the cyber security threat environment when and wherever the company is hacked? - 8) How much cyber insurance can the company purchase?
+- 3. What are the company's practices with respect to diligencing the cyber security practices of thirdparty vendors and suppliers that may have access to the company's servers? - 4.
+Has the company formally adopted a cybersecurity standard or practice such as the NIST Cyber Framework, or ISO 27001, and what mechanism does the company have to document discussions concerning compliance with those standards? - 5.
+What can go wrong during, and what could be the gross financial impact of, a "significant" data breach? - 6.
+Does the company have a "battle-tested" incident response plan that includes a communication strategy with customers, investors, and law enforcement? - 7.
+How and will the company's current insurance policies respond to the cyber security threat environment when and wherever the company is hacked? - 8.
+How much cyber insurance can the company purchase?